unoplatform/uno/doc/articles/features/working-with-themes.md

 ```

 This must be called during app startup in the `App` class constructor.
 Uno does not yet support `FrameworkElement.RequestedTheme` so theme cannot be changed dynamically at runtime.

+Setting `Application.Current.RequestedTheme` outside of `App` constructor is not allowed, which is in line with UWP.